raamcosta/compose-destinations/README.md

 ### Why?

 Because:
-- How nice would it be if navigation compose did not rely as much on bundles, strings and other not type-safe stuff?
+- How nice would it be if navigation compose did not rely as much on bundles, strings and other "non-type-safe" stuff?
 - What if we could simply add parameters to the `Composable` function to define the destination arguments?
-- And what if we did not have to do anything else other than create the screen composable when we add a new screen?
-(Instead of remembering to add a `composable` call in the `NavHost` and most likely adding the destination to some kind of `sealed class`)
+- And what if the navigation graph could be built/updated automatically when we add new or remove old screen composables?

 ### How?